tehong/Network-Performance-App/README.md

     2. On the root directory of the app, build your bundle:

       '''
-      GitHub/RN-iOS-MiKPI  git:(master*) $ react-native bundle --minify --entry-file "./src/MiKPIApp.js" --platform ios --bundle-output ./main.jsbundle --assets-dest /tmp/bundle-assets
+      GitHub/RN-iOS-Beeper  git:(master*) $ react-native bundle --minify --entry-file "./src/BeeperApp.js" --platform ios --bundle-output ./main.jsbundle --assets-dest /tmp/bundle-assets
       '''

-    3. Add the main.jsbundle in the IOS project by right click on the project directory and "Add files to MiKPI".   *You only needs to do this once.
+    3. Add the main.jsbundle in the IOS project by right click on the project directory and "Add files to Beeper".   *You only needs to do this once.
 No need to do it a second time.*

-- To submit to AppNub for distribution:
+- To submit to AppNub for distribution (only works if no iOS changes, only JS changes):

   1. Enable OPTION 3 and disable all other OPTIONs.